MBBS in Georgia

 MBBS in Georgia Known for its safety, friendliness, and rich past.
 Students enjoy a mix of European and Asian influences, scenic landscapes, and a lively student community.
 It’s more than just education—it’s an experience that shapes your future.

 Indian students can receive a high-quality education at a low tuition rate, and Georgia’s MBBS program is internationally renowned.
-With an average monthly MBBS in Georgia Fees 2025 of 3 to 8 Lacs (4,000 to 8,000 USD), MBBS in Georgia is more cheaply priced than India..
+With an average monthly MBBS in Georgia medical universities Fees 2025 of 3 Lakhs to 8 Lakhs (4,000 to 8,000 USD), MBBS in Georgia is more cheaply priced than India..
 Offering superb cuisine, accommodation, travel, and more at a reasonable cost, it is also one of the most reasonably priced European countries and the seventh safest place to live worldwide.
 Over 12,000 Indian students choose to pursue MBBS in Georgia due to high-quality education, affordability, exceptional healthcare facilities, complete safety, and an advantageous 12:1 teacher-student ratio.
 If you would like to start a career in the medical sector by studying MBBS overseas, we are here with all the necessary information before applying for MBBS Georgia.

 MBBS in Georgia - Key Highlights (2025)